Ouassim-Hamdani/Interface-Hand-Digit-Recognizer/README.md

 1. Clone the repository: `git clone https://github.com/Ouassim-Hamdani/Interface-Hand-Digit-Recognizer` or extract zip.
 2. Run `docker compose up --build` or `make docker` if you have `make` installed.

+**Note about Linux** : In case of a library error, run this command `apt-get install -y libgl1-mesa-glx` to install the necessary packages to execute (Already included in Docker).

 **Author :** Ouassim HAMDANI

 **Class :** Master 1 IIA - Multi-source Data Extraction